PocketCoder/oyster-history-map/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error
 ```

-**Expected behavior** A clear and concise description of what you expected to happen.
+**Expected behaviour** A clear and concise description of what you expected to happen.

 **Screenshots** If applicable, add screenshots to help explain your problem.